softwarelight/ZhijianJiang/_posts/fly_overseas/2016-09-24-TOEFL-Experience.md

 My TOEFL writing development: 19 -> 24 -> 27 -> 29.
 Let's beat WRITING in 30 minutes!!
 **Note**: Use enough **link words, phrases or sentences**!!!
-* link phrase means some 伴随状语 like personally speaking
+* link phrase means some 伴随状语 like personally speaking, according to ...
 * link sentences means some clauses

 **Sample question**: It is difficult for teachers to be both popular (students like them) and effective helping students in learning?